 Over a long period of time, diatoms accumulated in the sediment of rivers, streams, lakes, and oceans.
 Silica is very common in nature and makes up 26% of the earth’s crust by weight.
 Various forms of silica include sand, emerald, quartz, feldspar, mica, clay, asbestos, and glass.

 In this case right now, we’re just going to talk about it and it’s uses in the garden for pest control.
-It is used in the form of a fine powdery dust.
+It comes in the form of a fine powdery dust.
 The first pesticide products containing silicon dioxide (diatomaceous earth) were registered in 1960 to kill insects and mites.

 DE is not poisonous and it does not have to be eaten in order to be effective.
-DE causes the insects to dry out and die by absorbing the oils and fats from the cuticle of the insect’s exoskeleton.
+DE is microscopic sharp shards, so when the bugs get it on themselves it’s sharp and cuts their exoskeleton.
+DE for insects is similar to what it would be like for a human to deal with being covered in powdered shards of glass.
+The powder gives cuts and causes the insects to dry out and die by absorbing the oils and fats from the cuticle of the insects exoskeleton.
 It has sharp edges which are abrasive, thus speeding up the drying process.

 It remains effective as long as it is kept dry and undisturbed.
 Do the application of it early on a day where no rain is expected.
 If it gets wet, reapplication is necessary when the area is dry again.

 Leave a comment below.
-Do you use DE in your garden or for your health?
 Share your stories and experiences.